 9.2 Stewardship may terminate the Contract with immediate effect by notifying you in writing if:

-- The Charity Commission, HMRC or any other regulatory authority, for any reason, takes regulatory action against you; or
+- The relevant UK charity regulator (the Charity Commission for England and Wales, the Office of the Scottish Charity Regulator or the Charity Commission for Northern Ireland), HMRC or any other regulatory authority, for any reason, takes regulatory action against you; or

 - You amend, change or otherwise update your charitable objects so that they are no longer compatible with our Christian charitable objects and/or statement of faith.

 9.3 Clauses which expressly or by implication survive termination shall continue in full force and effect.